kustex/3d_house_project/README.md

 - step 5.
 Open geotiff file using rasterio.
 - step 6.
 With rasterio package read in bounding-box from geotiff file and save to variable.
 - step 7.
 Make pandas dataframe out of variable using geopandas or pandas.
 - step 8.
-Make 3d plot out of dataframe using plotly.<p>
+Make 3d plot out of dataframe using plotly.

 #### Who:
 Lucas Kustermans aka Kustex